 - Cloud based.
 Automatic updates and synchronization between all devices

-While this spelling software tutor is very complete, it has a few disadvantages.
-It does not contain keyword sentences.
-You may access the program on mobile devices like smartphones or tablets via your browser but there is no native app available yet.
-The user-friendly interface generally motivates the user but it also offers a lot of variations or options that might be a bit complicated for very young children.
+While this spelling tutor is very comprehensive there are some things good to know, i.e. it does not contain keyword sentences.
+You may also access the program on your mobile device through a browser but there is no native app available yet.
+The user-friendly interface generally motivates the user but it also offers a lot of customizations that might distract very young children.

 Verdict – 7Spell, uses scientifically proven principles to improve learning and keep the learning matter in the long-term memory.
 Due to its comprehensive feature set, modern interface and good price-value it is certainly one of best spelling software in 2018.

 Spelling Made Simple is provided by Prenap, and is designed for users of all ages, from first-graders to adults.